bdatdo0601/Cheffer-API/README.md

 ### Local Host setup

 Once the project cloned into local machine, simply execute `yarn` and the package manager will install all necessary dependencies for the project.
+When all dependencies are installed, execute `yarn start` and the server will be up at `http://localhost:3000/`.

 ## Develop

+GraphQL endpoint is available at `http://localhost:3000/graphql`.
+In development environment, the endpoint will expose GraphiQL to allow quick request testing.
+This will be disable in production

 ### Commands